Nostalgic Trends from the 80s

 New Wave music emerged in the late 70s and gained popularity throughout the 80s.
 It was a genre that blended elements of punk rock, electronic music, and pop.
 New Wave bands such as Depeche Mode, The Cure, and Blondie embraced a unique and innovative sound that resonated with the youth of the era.
 The music was characterized by synthesizers, catchy hooks, and introspective lyrics, making it a defining feature of 80s pop culture.

-See also Throwback: Remembering the Popular Trends of the 2000s
+See also Celebrity Style: The Influential Fashion Trends of the 2000s

 Breakdancing